Nasdaq/NasdaqCloudDataService-REST-API/restapi/prices.md

 ## Prices

-The pption price and trading details for a given option instrument for current trading day.
+The option price and trading details for a given option instrument for current trading day.
 These are snapshots on the current trading day and prices do not carry over to the next day.

 ##### Endpoint